SungJooK/SungJooK.github.io/_pages/Research.md

 * Impact of Short-term Rental on Real Estate Investment: Evidence from Airbnb and Zillow
   * with Wei Chen, Zaiyan Wei, and Karen Xie
   * Presented at Conference on Information Systems and Technology (CIST) (2023)
+  * Invited for Symposium on Statistical Challenges in Electronic Commerce Research (SCECR) (2024)

 * Can Minimum Wage Increases Influence Commission-Based Agents?: Evidence From A Multi-level Marketing Firm
   * with Dinesh Puranam, Wreeto Kar, and S. Siddarth